top of page

 Defining the Features

 Between ChatGPT and my own brainstorming sessions, I had no lack of ideas for features.
-But to limit it to MVP (minimum viable product) launch, with research-backed, viable product features, I needed to vet each feature idea to determine:
+(As we know, ChatGPT tends to go overboard with ideas and detail.)
+But to limit it to MVP (minimum viable product) launch, with research-backed, viable product features, I prioritized each feature idea by impact (on business, user needs) vs. effort (tech, resource, or other constraints) to determine:

 How does it benefit the user?